Discus vs Zebra Danio: Complete Comparison (2026)

 Health and Lifespan Comparison

 Discus has a typical lifespan of 10-15 years, while Zebra Danio lives approximately 3-5 years.
 Health profiles differ significantly between these fish.
 Discus is predisposed to Internal Parasites, Hole-in-Head Disease (HITH), Gill Flukes, with associated veterinary costs for monitoring and treatment.
-Zebra Danio faces its own health challenges including breed-specific conditions.
+Zebra Danio faces its own health challenges including species-specific conditions.
 Discus has 3 documented predispositions compared to 1 for Zebra Danio, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two fish based on these risk profiles.
-Prospective owners should discuss species-specific health screening with a aquatic veterinarian before making their decision.
+Prospective owners should discuss species-specific health screening with an aquatic veterinarian before making their decision.

 Best for Low-Maintenance Health